Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 {% assign img_url = "https://cdn.scalingo.com/blog/20161020-github-integration/review_apps.png" %}
 {% include mdl_img.html %}

-## Addons, collaborators and environment variables
+## Addons, Collaborators and Environment Variables

-If you've enabled Review Apps, a new application will be created every time a new Pull Request is opened in your linked GitHub repository.
+If you've enabled review apps, a new application will be created every time a new PR is opened in your linked SCM-hosted repository.
 This new application is a child application.
-This child app will have a copy of add-ons, collaborators and environment variables from the parent application.
+This child app will have a copy of addons, collaborators and environment variables from the parent application.

-## Configuration of review apps
+## Configuration of Review Apps

 Having a strict copy of the parent application is sometimes not wishable.
-You might not want to copy production credentials, or it is sometimes required to start a custom task after the initialization of the app, that's where the [scalingo JSON manifest]({% post_url platform/app/2000-01-01-app-manifest %}) becomes useful.
+You might not want to copy production credentials, or it is sometimes required to start a custom task after the initialization of the app.
+That's where the [Scalingo JSON manifest]({% post_url platform/app/2000-01-01-app-manifest %}) becomes useful.

 As a quick example, here is a sample `scalingo.json` that customize the